Purslane Control

 What is Purslane?

-• Purslane is a summer annual weed that reproduces by seed and is a common problem on lawns, gardens and landscape beds.
+• Purslane is a summer annual weed reproduced by seed and is a common problem on lawns, gardens, and landscape beds.

 How to Get Rid of Purslane